This article helps you sort through organic treatments and home remedies for plant diseases.

 To naturally control downy mildew, try staking your plants.
 Also, water the plants early in the morning so they can dry out during the day.

-Additionally, eliminate humidity and moisture around your plants and apply BANISH whenever necessary.
+Additionally, eliminate humidity and moisture around your plants, and apply BANISH as needed.
 You can also use Monterey Organic Copper Fungicide Spray to treat downy mildew.

 8. Early Blight